1. Do I need to be licensed in order to receive referral fees?

 Affiliates earn commissions on all Direct System Sales

-of the IIM System and Agency Bonuses
+of the IIM System (starting with their 2nd), including Enrollment Bonuses

 can grow prior to getting licensed.
 Once licensed, Representatives will earn Insurance Referral Fees

-of the IIM System, and Agency Bonuses
+of the IIM System, including Enrollment Bonuses, Agency Bonuses

 How much do I earn from Insurance Referral Fees?